halostatue/stars/README.md

 *   [nvie/gitflow](https://github.com/nvie/gitflow) - Git extensions to provide high-level repository operations for Vincent Driessen's branching model.
 *   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 *   [rvm/rvm](https://github.com/rvm/rvm) - Ruby enVironment Manager (RVM)
-*   [micha/resty](https://github.com/micha/resty) - Little command line REST client that you can use in pipelines (bash or zsh).

 ## Smalltalk